Independent Study Project guidelines

 - Appendices: Anything that is unavailable to your examiners, or texts that you wish to analyse more profoundly, plot synopses of films, dramas… anything that is vital to the understanding of your ISP can be put in an appendix – IF you are referring to it in your actual text.
 Please make sure there are appropriate references in your main body, this is to avoid that your ISP appears as consisting of two parts.

-If you are unsure about how to reference, please refer to the documents provided by the Learning and Teaching Unit on their self-studies webpage http://www.soas.ac.uk/ltu/studysupport/helpyourself/.
+If you are unsure about how to reference, please refer to the information provided by Learning and Teaching Development on their Study Skills webpage https://www.soas.ac.uk/ltd/studyskills/.